Skip to content

 Your PR market includes all the journalists and media sources with whom you have connections.
 Growing your media relations should be part of your plan so that you have more opportunities to get mentioned.

 To find your PR market, think about your target audience.
-Where do they go to find information?
-What news sources, blogs, or publications do they read?
-Which social media channels do they use the most?
+You can use consumer insights to find out: Where they go to find information, what news sources, blogs, or publications they read, which social media channels they use the most, and top influencers they follow.

 When you know your target market well, they will lead you to the types of publications you need to pitch.